Available with 3D Analyst license.

 Enable the ArcGIS 3D Analyst extension

-You must enable the ArcGIS 3D Analyst extension before you can work with it in ArcGIS Pro.
+You must enable the ArcGIS 3D Analyst before you can work with it in ArcGIS Pro.
 ArcGIS Pro requires that an administrator of an organization assign software licenses and extensions.
 Once you have been assigned the ArcGIS 3D Analyst extension, you gain access to the 3D Analyst tools.